helidon-io/helidon/docs/mp/cors/cors.md

 For each resource class in your application:

-1. Identify the resources and sub-resources—​in other words, the paths—​declared in the resource class which you want to support CORS.
+1. Identify the resources and sub-resources, in other words, the paths declared in the resource class which you want to support CORS.
 2. For each of those resources and sub-resources which should support CORS:
     1. Find or create a Java method annotated with `@OPTIONS` and with the correct `@Path`.